46th Annual Conference on Sail Training and Tall Ships

 Wednesday, February 27th – Day 2 of Full Conference sessions: breakfast, lunch included.
 Gala Awards Dinner.

 Speakers soon to be announced!
-You can still check out the guidelines and submit.

 Check back here for full session details in the near future!